 2007 Chrysler Sebring Insurance

-Insurance for a 2007 Chrysler Sebring is moderately priced, reflecting its status as a Passenger Sedan with strong safety ratings and
+Insurance for a 2007 Chrysler Sebring is moderately priced, reflecting its status as a Sedan with strong safety ratings and

 reasonable repair costs.